 Understanding the different types of lens filters and how to use them can help you overcome difficult lighting situations or create cool effects—and help set you apart from all the other photographers out there.

 Don’t have a portfolio to showcase your photography yet?
 It’s easier than you think—as long as you use the right website builder.
-Look for an online portfolio that offers fresh, modern themes that will ensure your photos pop, and that your site looks good no matter what device someone views it on.
+Look for an online portfolio that offers fresh, modern templates that will ensure your photos pop, and that your site looks good no matter what device someone views it on.
 Also, if you plan on trying to sell your images, look for a platform that makes it easy to set up an online store.

 Ready to build a photography portfolio website that captures clients’ attention?
 From image-focused themes to a built-in proofing tool, we’ve got photographers covered.
 Start your free trial with Format today!